Can Real Estate Survive in the

 Christie further stated that while homes in Abaco and Grand Bahama have been ravished, the real estate markets in both Nassau and Grand Bahama will continue to thrive as a plethora of buyers will be seeking to rend and purchase homes and condos.

-“In Grand Bahama many people are looking to rent homes that did not get flooded more towards the south of the island.
-The rental market that was on the slow side before the storm will certainly now improve and people will migrate more south on the island and thus push the prices up for both sales and rentals.
+“In Grand Bahama, many people are looking to rent homes that did not get flooded more towards the south of the island.
+The rental market that was on the slow side before the storm will certainly now improve and people will migrate more south on the island and thus pushing the prices up for both sales and rentals.
 We have had an unprecedented amount of evacuees, some from Abaco, to Nassau and they all need to live somewhere.
 Everyone that can afford to rent is finding a home or condo which in turn will help to drive rentals, and thus the sales market as people like to buy solid income real estate.”

 Relief for Homeowners